Chiril Gaburici: Early career

 He was the first Moldovan manager of the company Moldcell.
 In 2012, he went to Azercell, Azerbaijan.
 The President invited him to form a government on 14 February 2015.
 He had 15 days to obtain parliamentary approval of his cabinet.
 On 18 February 2015, Parliament approved his cabinet.
 He was sworn in the same day.
-He resigned on 12 June 2015 after his open letter were he asked General prosecutor and National Banks Governor to dismiss.
+He resigned on 12 June 2015 after his open letter where he asked General prosecutor and National Banks Governor to dismiss.
 The politicians were trying to create some stories about Chiril Gaburici school diploma.
 On 22 June he was succeeded by Natalia Gherman.

 Personal life

 Chiril Gaburici is married to Irina and together they have tree children.
 He speaks Romanian, Russian, English, and French.
 He is passionate about guitar and car sports.
 Chiril Gaburici is also passionate about Green Energy and he is fond in ECO production!
 He participated in professional racing and rallies.
 He is the president of the national autosport club and EcoFarm.